 Monitoring Stations in Iowa (3)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for Iowa.
 For accumulated-heat timing, see growing degree days for Iowa.
+For how wet the ground is versus normal, see soil moisture for Iowa.
 See the Iowa soil temperature map for the full station view.

 | Station | 2" Temp | Last Reading |